-2. Students must be eligible for enrollment in ENG 111 without a co-requisite and MAT 171 without a co-requisite.
+2. Students must be eligible for enrollment in ENG 111 and MAT 171.

 Note to students: Only letter grades of "C" or higher in non-PTA courses and PTA courses with a grade of "B" or higher will count toward completion of the Physical Therapist Assistant degree.